Jonathan2251/lbd/_sources/gpu.rst.txt

 - For Lane Mask, refer to [#VMR]_ [#Quantitative-gpu-asm-daxpy]_.

-The following table explains how the elemements of saxpy() maps to lane of SIMD Thread(Warp) of Thread Block(Core) of Grid.
+The following table explains how the elements of `saxpy()` are mapped to the lanes of a SIMD Thread (Warp), which belongs to a Thread Block (Core) within a Grid.

 .. list-table:: Mapping saxpy code to :numref:`grid`.
   :widths: 8 17 55